 Besides that, the city is home to 2 very large shipping ports and has great infrastructure for as a shipping hub.

-Myth #2: Dubai = Only Reach People
+Myth No.2: Dubai = Only Rich People

 Another common misconception about living and doing business in Dubai is that the country is full of rich people.

-Well, the city does have a lot of wealthy people, because Dubai offers financial offshore benefits in a comfortable city, however there is a very large middle class and an even larger labor class.
+Well, the city does have a lot of wealthy people, because Dubai offers financial offshore benefits in a comfortable city, however, there is a very large middle class and an even larger labor class.

 The city does attract a disproportionate amount of high net worth individuals, however, due to a range of factors that come together to form a very strong symbiosis.

-Cayman Islands, for example, are unlivable unless you plan to sit by the beach all day and sail on yachts.
+The Cayman Islands, for example, are unlivable unless you plan to sit by the beach all day and sail on yachts.
 The country has no infrastructure and there isn’t really anywhere to spend your money.

 What is more important however is this: in Cayman, you can’t reinvest your money – it’s essentially a stash where you bury your money, not a place where you can actually grow it.

-The business landscape in Dubai combines within it 4 key factors that have made it such a popular choice as place of residence for the ultra-rich:
+The business landscape in Dubai combines within it 4 key factors that have made it such a popular choice as a place of residence for the ultra-rich:

 - Ultra-safe, crime-free